HelyxM/Election_Analysis/README.md

             county_votes[county_name] += 1
 ```

-        - To determine the percentage of votes that each county contributed and each candidate received, code blocks were constructed with "for" logic loops that presented the votes per county as float objects and votes per candidate as float objects and divided them individually by the total number of votes.
+        -To determine the percentage of votes that each county contributed and each candidate received, code blocks were constructed with "for" logic loops that presented the votes per county as float objects and votes per candidate as float objects and divided them individually by the total number of votes.
 By multiplying them by 100 a percentage value was received as shown in the code below.

 ```
         for county_name in county_votes: